 Why do I need a course like FF1?

-Because nobody else can learn financial knowledge for you.
-And yet financial maturity is critical for leading a self-determined life.
-Most financial literacy courses don’t talk specifically about YOUR finances.
-Most books on personal finance don’t examine the details of your personal circumstances and don't force you to do the work.
-Most webinars don’t answer your follow-up questions.
+Nobody else can learn personal finance for you.
+And yet financial maturity, so core to a self-determined life, is never taught in school.
+As adults, most financial literacy courses just give you principles and don’t talk specifically about YOUR finances.
+Most personal finance books don't force you to do the work.
+Most videos or webinars don’t provide support and accountability.
 And there isn’t a financial advisor in the world who can help you if you haven't gotten clear about money yourself.

 Why take this course in particular?

 It's specific to you.
-Through more than 30 lessons, you'll learn the basics of successfully taking control of your financial future.
-More importantly, the lessons are paired with prompts and exercises designed to make you do the work—no matter where you are in your financial journey.
-It's less about learning the tactics of financial independence and more about the attitudes, mindsets, and beliefs you need to change to get there.
-All questions and answers are shared on the discussion boards—a confidential space available 24/7 to discuss and test out ideas with peers on the same path.
+The lessons are paired with prompts and exercises designed to make you do the work—no matter where you are in your financial journey.
+Without you doing the work, nothing will change.
+It's less about learning the tactics of financial independence and more about thinking through the attitudes, mindsets, and beliefs you need to change to get there.
+Through 30 lessons, you'll learn the basics of successfully taking control of your financial future.
+All questions and answers are shared on the 24/7 discussion boards—a confidential space to discuss and test out ideas with peers on the same path.

 What do I lose by not taking the course?

+Most people know they should plan and invest in their future but push it to the back of their minds.
 Over 50% of Americans will not have enough money when they retire.
 They will depend on Social Security (which averages $1317 a month, not enough).
-Most people know they should plan and invest in their future but push it to the back of their minds.
 That’s the cost of hiding and waiting.
-That impoverished retirment and spending their lives living a life they didn’t want.
+That impoverished retirement and spending their lives living a life they didn’t want.

 If it’s so important, why do so many people avoid their financial education?